Regulatory framework governing fees of legal professions

 Applicable income threshold in the area of civil justice

-Applicable income threshold for defendants in criminal proceedings
+Applicable income limit for defendants in criminal proceedings

 Income limits are not applicable to suspects or defendants in criminal proceedings.
 Legal aid is awarded in accordance with other criteria.

-Applicable income threshold for victims in criminal proceedings
+Applicable income limit for victims in criminal proceedings

 Other conditions attached to the granting of legal aid for victims of criminal offences